Free eBook: We made a free eBook with tips for optimizing your InDesign files for translation for printing and offline viewing. Download it here.

 TIP 3: Use character styles and paragraph styles

 InDesign offers a super effective system of styles: Character styles and Paragraph styles that you can use to apply specific properties to the text in a single step.
 A character style is a set of formatting character attributes (font family, font style, dimension, language, etc).
-While a paragraph style includes both character and paragraph formatting attributes (Indent, spacing, tabulations, etc).
+While a paragraph style includes both character and paragraph formatting attributes (Indent, spacing, tabulations, etc. - here you can read and learn all about how to use InDesign paragraph styles).

 You have two separate panels in InDesign where you can set character and paragraph styles.